fosterinteractive/mainspring-legacy/README.md

 ##CSS Architure & Class Naming conventions##
-Mainsping uses a (BEM)[http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/] based naming pattern for css classes and (SMACSS)[https://smacss.com/] inspired folder structure that has been adopted by the Drupal Community as recommended (CSS Architecture for Drupal 8)[https://www.drupal.org/coding-standards/css/architecture].
+Mainsping uses a [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) based naming pattern for css classes and [SMACSS](https://smacss.com/)inspired folder structure that has been adopted by the Drupal Community as recommended [CSS Architecture for Drupal 8](https://www.drupal.org/coding-standards/css/architecture).

-These naming patterns are further extended ideas expressed by Harry Roberts @CSSWizardry[https://twitter.com/csswizardry] in his post, (More Transparent UI Code with Namespaces)[http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/] where class names are extended with profixes and suffix to express more meaning about how they effect the website display.
+These naming patterns are further extended ideas expressed by Harry Roberts [@CSSWizardry](https://twitter.com/csswizardry) in his post, [More Transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/) where class names are extended with profixes and suffix to express more meaning about how they effect the website display.

- _obsessive_ naming conventions (which are enforced by a sass linter) it allows you to understand the relationship bettern UI components and make sure your team all codes to the same specs.
+ _Obsessive_ naming conventions (which are enforced by a sass linter) it allows you to understand the relationship bettern UI components and make sure your team all codes to the same specs.

 ##Credits For Assets Used In Demos##